-To protect against brute force attacks, login to the device is denied for a user or for the IP address of a user after 11 failed login attempts.
+To protect against brute force attacks, login to the device is denied for a user or for the IP address of a user after multiple failed login attempts.
+By default, the number of login attempts is preset to 12 per user and 10 per IP address.
+The wait time for which the page is locked for new login attempts increases after each invalid login attempt.
+You can change these settings on the page "Security > Brute Force Prevention".